Valuing Time in Silicon: Can Large Language Models Replicate Human Value of Travel Time: Results

-We then investigate how the magnitude of the LLM's VOT varies across different socio-demographic profiles.
-The average VOT-income curves for different ages, genders, and educational backgrounds are plotted in \Cref{fig:age}, \Cref{fig:sex}, and \Cref{fig:edu}, respectively.
-The VOT increases monotonically with income in all plots, demonstrating the robustness of the income's impact.
-Furthermore, the plot reveals a marked VOT distinction by sex and a smaller, yet still clear, difference by education level, with the VOT of the male/bachelor's degree group being higher than the female/high school education group.
-The VOT differentiation between the two age groups is limited.
-These results further corroborate the findings in \Cref{tab:lr}, revealing that the LLM is clearly sensitive to socio-demographic factors regarding VOT.
+We also illustrate how the magnitude of the VOT of LLMs varies across different socio-demographic profiles.
+The average VOT-income curves for different ages, genders, and educational backgrounds are plotted in \Cref{fig:combined_demographics_models} a-c, d-f, g-i, respectively.
+The monotonically increasing pattern holds for all VOT-income plots, demonstrating that this pattern is consistent for all LLMs.
+Furthermore, the plot reveals small but clear VOT distinctions by age and gender that vary by models, and a more apparent distinction by education level across all LLMs, where the VOT of higher education level is consistently higher.
+These results provide more detailed illustrations of the findings in \Cref{tab:lr_models}, demonstrating that LLMs' sensitivities to travel contexts are significant and robust.
+However, the VOT model-variant distinctions by gender are also consistent for each LLM respectively, indicating the possibility of LLMs inherently exhibiting model-specific bias.

+Next, we calculate the income elasticity of VOT to examine the magnitude of LLMs' sensitivity to income and travel purposes with a critical quantitative metric.
+The income elasticities for the VOT of all LLMs are presented in \Cref{fig:elas_models}.
+For the VOT of GPT-4o and Claude-Sonnet-4, we observe that all income elasticities are below 0.3, a level significantly lower than that observed in human travelers \citep{meta2009}, and the elasticities for all travel purposes are notably close, which stands in sharp contrast with the varied elasticities of humans for business travel, commuting, and other travel purposes.
+In contrast, the elasticities of Gemini-2.5-pro's VOT demonstrate a similar pattern to those of humans, with the elasticity of commuting being the highest and the elasticity of business travel being the lowest, but all elasticities are significantly higher than human results.
+These results demonstrate clear discrepancies between the VOT of LLMs and human travelers.

+Overall, the context sensitivity analysis demonstrates that LLMs' sensitivities to income, travel purpose, and other factors are consistent across models and largely parallel established human patterns, indicating that LLMs demonstrate encouraging alignment with human travelers at the behavioral value level.
+However, the income elasticity suggests that LLMs, albeit processing the same direction of trends and aggregate values as humans in terms of VOT, the VOT similarities between LLMs and human travelers are limited in terms of the magnitude of sensitivities.
+Without the lived experience of financial constraints or opportunity costs, the LLMs correctly process the direction of human behavior but fail to capture the nuanced trends under varied contexts.
+Such an issue needs to be accounted for in utilizing LLMs in policy simulations, particularly for economic cost-benefit analysis.